 Q: This will be my child's first school experience and I expect them to feel anxious.
 Can I stay at school with them for the first few days?

 A: Rest assured this is a very common sentiment!
 We understand and expect that this is likely most of our student's first experience at school and sometimes even their first experience away from their family.
 Our teachers have a lot of experience helping children and parents get comfortable with the transition into preschool.
 As a rule, we do not allow parents to stay at class.
 Most of the time, a parent's presence at class actually discourages the anxious child from fully engaging with the teacher and other students and often exacerbates the feelings.
 It has been our experience that these transitions are usually fairly quickly settled.
 In the case of more extreme feelings that aren't easily assuaged we will work with the child and parents to develop a strategy that works for the specific situation.

 Q: Can I request a teacher for my child?

-A: While we have two Instructors for each program day, children will not be permanently split into 2 groups and assigned an Instructor.
+A: While we have two main Instructors, plus an assistant Instructor for each program day, children will not be permanently split into 2 or 3 groups and assigned an Instructor.
 Some days the kids will be split into groups and assigned an Instructor for the day, other days each Instructor will offer an activity choice and then kids can choose which group they go with and some days the whole class will be together.
-So all kids will get plenty of time with both teachers and all classmates
+So all kids will get plenty of time with all teachers and all classmates

 Q: Will my child swim at class?